MicrosoftDocs/azure-devops-docs/docs/project/search/get-started-search.md

 ::: moniker range="<= azure-devops-2020"

 > [!NOTE]
-> For Code search, a Collection Administrator must install the Code Search extension.
+> For Code search, a Collection Administrator must [install the Code Search extension](install-configure-search.md).

 ::: moniker-end

-## Start searching with a keyword
+## Start your search with a keyword

-A keyword search is the most basic type of search to get started.
-Enter a word enclosed with double quotes, and then select _Enter_ or choose :::image type="icon" source="media/shared/start-search-icon-new.png" border="false"::: start search.
-You can also search for a phrase by enclosing your search terms in double-quotes.

-By default, semantic search covers everything in Azure DevOps.
-You can narrow down your results and focus on what you need by using [Boolean operators](#semantic-search-features).
+Start your search using a keyword.
+You can then apply other options, as needed, to broaden or narrow your search results.

 ::: moniker range=">= azure-devops-2019"